geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 Now we're just kind of making a big queue for them.
 But you can parallelize for free just where you do the matches.
 Like call all five match things at once.
-This is the beauty of UOPs being immutable.
+This is the beauty of UOps being immutable.
 Okay, fine.
 It turns out that only two of them return when the first one was needed, right?
 So it's speculative.